SAP-samples/ui5-typescript-helloworld/README.md

 ## Limitations

-- At this time, the eslint rules are not verified to be optimal or to be in sync with UI5 recommendations.
+- At this time, the used eslint rules are not verified to be optimal or to be in sync with UI5 recommendations.

 ## Known Issues